Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 - As a fully managed service Microsoft is repsonsible for maintenance activities, upgrading capacity as demand grows, and ensuring the shares are resilient and highly available.
 - Manage Azure Files with **Azure Portal**, **Storage Explorer**, **PowerShell**, or **Azure CLI**.

-### Azure Queues
+### Azure Queue Storage
 When developing a web app there are typically multiple components, at the very least a user facing front-end, and a back-end which does the processesing.

 Just to point out the obvious, but the front-end for a web-app, is usually just a website.
 This means that many people could be using it, and submitting jobs, simultaneously.

 When the front-end sends requests to the back-end, if it's busy, the request could time out and fail.

-    Individual requests are just small text files, typically just an API call with relevant fields filled in.
+    Individual requests, API calls, are just small text files with job-relevant fields completed.
 Any large objects required by the job are usually referenced by a link to another location (such as blob storage), not embedded in the request.

 Queues allow these small requests to be stored, they can then be retrieved by the the back-end when it's ready.

 ### Azure Disks
-Used for your block-level storage devices i.e. virtual hard disks (VHDs), which attach to your virtual machines.
+Used for your block-level storage devices i.e. **virtual hard disks** or `VHDs`, which attach to your virtual machines.
 As a user you simple select the disk type and size, Azure will then create and manage it.
-You may also upload your existing VHDs from your on-premise environments to faciliate 'lift-n-shift' migrations.
+You may also upload your existing VHDs from your on-premise environments to faciliate **lift-n-shift** migrations.

-**Disk Types**:
+#### Disk Types:

 The following table summarises the available disk types: